 Cast Iron should be rinsed in hot water and scrubbed with a stiff brush.
 Allow it to thoroughly dry, then you fully coat the metal with cooking oil, like you did in the seasoning step.
 Be sure to coat it inside and out, this step prevents the metal from rusting when stored.

-In the event that something gets stuck to your cookware that cannot be removed with a regular cleaning, you may use an S.O.S or scouring pad to clean it.
-However we do recommend burning the stubborn spot off with high heat (doing this outdoors on your grill is recommended).
+In the event that something gets stuck to your cookware that cannot be removed with a regular cleaning.
+You may use an S.O.S or scouring pad to clean it.
+However we do recommend burning the stubborn spot off with high heat.
 This will turn it to ash and it should flake right off.
 Either way the cookware will need to be re-seasoned after it is cleaned.

 If you ever mistakenly wash your cast iron with soap it will also have to be re-seasoned and start the process all over again.